Please consider the following when naming files

 - Irish language and internationalisation

-The following instructions should help produce a good readable URL
+The following should help you produce a good readable URL

 - Use a limited set of characters, for example only a to z, 0 to 9 and hyphens ("é" replace with "e", "&" replace with "and" etc.)